-The 2022/23 Human Settlement Plan (HSP) was reviewed and approved by Council.
+The 2023/24 Human Settlement Plan (HSP) was reviewed and approved by Council.
 The Municipal Human Settlements was adopted by Council as part of their Integrated Development Plan and is a document that is written and aligned with the provisions of the National Housing Code, 2009 Part 3, Volume 3.
-The review of this Municipal Human Settlements Plan (MHSP) is a plan that attempts to give a detailed state of affairs directly concerning tenure in the Emthanjeni Local Municipality.
+The reviewed Municipal Human Settlements Plan (MHSP) is a plan that attempts to give a detailed state of affairs directly concerning tenure in the Emthanjeni Local Municipality.